Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 --bucket my-bucket

-# Change object storage class
+Change an object's storage class

 aws s3api copy-object \